Skip to content

 The drive from Green River to Mineral Bottom is roughly 65 miles.
 Factor this into your shuttle planning.

 Alternative take-outs: If you want a shorter trip, Trin-Alcove Bend and Fort Bottom have informal access, but road conditions and vehicle requirements vary.
-The BLM Price Field Office can advise on current road conditions.
+The managing BLM field office can advise on current road conditions.

 Shuttle Logistics